lab-ml/docs/source/guide/configs.rst

             x = F.relu(self.input_fc(x))
             return self.output_fc(x)

-    # This is just for illustration purposes, ideally you should have a configeration option
+    # This is just for illustration purposes, ideally you should have a configuration
     # for number of hidden layers.
     # A real world example would be different architectures, like a dense network vs a CNN
     class TwoHiddenLayerModule(nn.Module):